storybookjs/addon-styling/README.md

 ## 🤝 Contributing

-If you'd like to contribute to this addon, THANK YOU 🙏
+If you'd like to contribute to this addon, **THANK YOU**, I'd love your help 🙏

 ### 📝 Development scripts